Last updated on 2026-01-30

 - Field placement organized by the college, providing practical experience in healthcare settings.

-- Access to resources from both the School of Community and Health Studies and the School of Hospitality, Tourism and Culinary Arts.
+- Access to resources from the School of Community and Health Studies and the School of Hospitality, Tourism and Culinary Arts.

 Featured Experiences